pyvista/pyvista/doc/api/core/dataset.rst

 Dataset API Reference
 ---------------------
-The :class:`pyvista.core.dataset.DataSet` class holds attributes that are *common* to all spatially referenced datasets in PyVista.
+The :class:`pyvista.DataSet` class holds attributes that are *common* to all spatially referenced datasets in PyVista.
 This base class is analogous to VTK's `vtk.vtkDataSet`_ class.